hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 H. Lamb, 1932:  *Hydrodynamics*, 6th edition.
 Cambridge University Press.
 Reprinted with a forward by R. A. Caflisch, 1997.

-H. W. Liepmann and A. Roshko, 1957:  *Elements of Gasdynamics*.
-McGraw-Hill.
-Reprinted with corrections and an appendix by Dover, 2001.

 J.-L. Lagrange, 1997:  *Analytical Mechanics*, translated from the *Mecanique Analytique, novelle edition* of 1811.
 Translated and edited by A. Boissonnade and V. N. Vagliente.
 Boston Studies in the Philosophy of Science, vol. 191.
 Kluwer.

 L. D. Landau and E. M. Lifshitz, 1959:  *Fluid Mechanics*.
 Course of Theoretical Physics, vol. 6.
 Pergamon Press.

+H. W. Liepmann and A. Roshko, 1957:  *Elements of Gasdynamics*.
+McGraw-Hill.
+Reprinted with corrections and an appendix by Dover, 2001.

 J. Lighthill, 1986:  *An Informal Introduction to Theoretical Fluid Mechanics*.
 IMA Monograph Series, vol. 2.
 Oxford University Press.

+C. C. Lin and L. A. Segel, 1974:  *Mathematics Applied to Deterministic Problems in the Natural Sciences*.
+Macmillan.
+Reprinted with corrections by SIAM, 1988.

 D. A. McQuarrie, 2000:   *Statistical Mechanics*.
 University Science Books.